Menu

 Book Awards for High School Juniors

-Since 1989, the Cornell Club of Washington has awarded books to D.C.-area high school student of high academic achievement who has demonstrated leadership in the area of community service.
+Since 1989, the Cornell Club of Washington awarded books to D.C.-area high school students of high academic achievement who demonstrated leadership in the area of community service.
+The book award program, while really wonderful in certain areas of the country/world, was not very equitable to all of Cornell’s perspective and admitted students overall.
+Thus, the difficult decision was made by Cornell University to discontinue the program.
+We appreciate your understanding.

-The book awarded to each student is The Elements of Style by William Strunk, Jr., and E. B. White, fourth edition.
-A certificate is presented, suitable for framing, and a bookplate is given.
-CAAAN members are encouraged to present the awards at the schools’ award celebrations, typically in the spring.
+The book awarded to each student was The Elements of Style by William Strunk, Jr., and E. B. White, fourth edition.
+A certificate was presented, suitable for framing, and a bookplate was given.
+CAAAN members presented the awards at the schools’ award celebrations, typically in the spring.

-More than 240 books have been awarded in the 15 years the program has been active.
-William Newell, ALS ’68, has served as Chair for the past 14 years.
-If you wish to recommend additional schools or are interested in participating in presenting the awards, please contact William Newell at wfn2@cornell.edu.
+More than 240 books were awarded in the 15 years of the program.
+William Newell, ALS ’68, served as Chair for 14 years.

 Powered by Wild Apricot Membership Software